ikigailabs-io/ikigai/README.md

 ### Creating a New Model

-To create a new model call the `.new()` method from an instance of the Model class and assign a value to the `name` attribute.
-The name used in the example is `Simple Linear Regression with Lasso`.
-Then, call `.model_type()` to designate the model that you want to use.
-In this example, the sub-model type `Lasso` from the `Linear` model type is used.
-Then, call its `.build()` method to create the model.
+Once you have reviewed a model's help text, you are ready to create and build the model.
+A model is instantiated via an instance of the `App` class.

+The example code, creates a new instance of the `ModelBuilder` class by calling its `new()` method and passing in an attribute for the object's `name` parameter.
+Next, using an instance of the `ModelTypes` class, the model type is set to `Linear.Lasso`.
+Finally, the ModelBuilder instance's `build()` method is called to create the model instance.
+The result of the `.build()` method is assigned to the variable `model`.

 ```py
 model = (